 - Schedule periodic reviews of access permissions.

-It’s a mistake to choose a cloud vendor based solely on quality of service and price if their privacy and security standards are not adequate.
+It’s a mistake to choose a cloud vendor based solely on the quality of service and price if their privacy and security standards are not adequate.
 It has been reported that many organization had experienced a breach of outsourced consumer data.
-The vendor should provide verifiable evidence that data is secure on their infrastructure like security certifications that require audits of their practices with respect to NIST and FISMA standards by accredited organizations like Logyx and Veris group, or via STAR or FedRAMP certs .
+The vendor should provide verifiable evidence that data is secure on their infrastructures like security certifications that require audits of their practices with respect to NIST and FISMA standards by accredited organizations like Logyx and Veris group, or via STAR or FedRAMP certs.
 PM must make sure that they are familiar with and understand the disaster recovery provisions, privacy terms and conditions, and long-term financial viability of the cloud provider before storing project records in the cloud.
 Cloud storage providers like Microsoft and Amazon have responded to being hacked by improving their default security configuration.
 However, even strong encryption is only as secure as the password(s) used to unlock the encryption.
-Data on mobile devices like laptops and smart phones should be secured with encryption plus strong authentication since they are frequently lost or stolen.
+Data on mobile devices like laptops and smartphones should be secured with encryption plus strong authentication since they are frequently lost or stolen.

 - Protect data in the cloud or on mobile devices with encryption.